Drill-Dev/DrillDev/README.md

 DrillDev is an open source project which aims to provide a way to practice and prove your software development skills.
 We're still in very early stages of development, and we're welcome to inviting new members on the team who are passionate about giving software development the same level of treatment as computer science.
 If you're interested, feel free to send us an email at contact@drilldev.com!

 Happy drilling!

+## Setup

+Ensure you have [Python](https://www.python.org/) installed and on the PATH.

+Clone this repository and `cd` inside it.

+Create a virtual environment using `python -m venv .venv`.

+Enter it using `call .venv\Scripts\activate` on Windows or `source .venv/bin/activate` on Linux.
+Leave it using `deactivate`.

+Install all packages by entering the virtual environment and running `pip install -r requirements.txt`

+## Running the Server

+Enter the virtual environment and run `python app.py`.